Jawz84/Blog/PowerShell Contributing.md

 - When you are working on a Cmdlet, you can set _breakpoints_ to be able to step through the code
 - When you need information about where a certain method, property or variable comes from, use `F12` to [navigate to its definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-definition)

-> :information_source: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.
+> Tip: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.
 The same principles work for the C# extension, as well as for Visual Studio.

 See also [Details about contributing to the PowerShell/PowerShell repo](#Details-about-contributing-to-the-PowerShellPowerShell-repo).

 ### 9. Write C# xUnit tests

-> :memo: Requires
+> Requires
 >
 > - GitHub account
 > - Sign [Microsoft Contributor License Agreement](https://cla.opensource.microsoft.com/)